ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 2. It’s status, and
 3. It’s author (there is [currently a bug here](https://github.com/orgs/community/discussions/139935#discussioncomment-10826666), we’re working on fixing it).

-There is an intentionality behind the order of content in this announcement, as we want to **include the most relevant information first**.
+There is an intentionality behind the order of content in this announcement, as we want to **include the most pertinent information first**.
 This, in turn, helps people navigating by list item announcement make more informed choices faster.

 <picture class="post-breakout">
   <source
+    media="(min-width: 68rem) and (prefers-color-scheme: dark)"
+    srcset="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-wide-on-dark.svg' | url }}">
+  <source
     media="(min-width: 68rem)"
+    srcset="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-wide-on-light.svg' | url }}">
+  <source
+    media="(prefers-color-scheme: dark)"
-    srcset="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-wide.svg' | url }}">
+    srcset="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-narrow-on-dark.svg' | url }}">
   <img
     role="img"
-    alt="A simplified illustration of a list item, followed by simulated screen reader output.
-The list item contains three child items that are highlighted and labeled, with the labels reading, '1.
-Title', '2.
-Status', and '3.
-Author'.
-Five other items are also present in the list item, but are not highlighted.
-The simulated screen reader output reads, 'Sorting blog posts in a subfolder does not work.
-Status: Open.
-Author: guyincognito.
-More information available below.'.
-Labels are also applied to the simulated output, showing the relationship between the visual design and the announcement content." src="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-narrow.svg' | url }}">
+    alt=""
+    src="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-narrow-on-light.svg' | url }}">
 </picture>

 We also use the term “More information available below” to signal that someone can explore the list item’s child contents in more detail.
 This is accomplished via pressing: